Community support platform focused on clarity, trust, and action

 Action visibility

-Donation, support, and volunteer actions were surfaced earlier and more consistently.
+Donation, support, and volunteer actions are surfaced earlier and more consistently.

 Higher